 Choosing a contractor or builder before you get too far into your cabin design and construction makes sense since he’s the one who’s going to have to put it all together.

 Get your builder’s advice on how to situate your cabin on your lot, log home design considerations that will affect build time and budget and ways to streamline the process and make it more efficient.

 Contractors are all about efficiency and effectiveness and you can use that to your advantage.
 If you’re considering acting as your own general contractor, be certain that you have the time, knowledge and temperament to handle the complicated task.

 You can determine your cabin budget by getting pre-approved for a log home construction loan.
 Not every lender understands the unique circumstances of building a log home or using systems-built construction.

 Conventional home construction draw schedules may need to be adjusted, for example, when delivery of the log home package takes place and must be paid for.
-Learn more with our page on mortgage loans, and mortgage money-saving tips.

 Design Your Log Home

 Choose a log home floor plan that is appropriate to your lot size and to your budget, as well as one that suits your lifestyle.
 Nearly all of the log home producers have standard log home plans and can customize them for your wishes.
 They are used to dealing with challenging lots, restricted access and budget constraints.